Don’t be scared…! Your shadow self is the portal to everything you desire…

 This can be especially clarifying if you’re the only person who has this reaction.
 If you’re with others who are wholly unaffected by these people doing things that you deem so unreasonable or outrageous, this is likely your personal shadow emerging.

-2. Negative mirrors from other people
+2. Through negative mirrors from other people

 Do people often pick up the very same details about your behaviour, and call you out on them?